Home » Health Conditions » Pain Problems

 Tart cherries: The best choices are the Montmorency or tart cherries as they have been shown in scientific studies to reduce inflammation and pain.
 The cherries are high in anthocyanins, which is a powerful anti-oxidant and controls inflammation.
 The study results recommended tart cherries for those that have moderate to mild osteoarthritis.
 You can purchase a supplement that is made from tart cherries.
 You can also just eat them by the handfuls every day.
 The best health stores also carry naturally made tart cherry juice, both concentrated and non-concentrated.
 100 mg of anthocyanin consumption per day is the recommended amount.

 Plain old pectin: Yes, this is the same pectin Grandma used to make the jellies and jams thicken up.
 It’s actually made from a plant fiber, mostly of various citrus fruits.
-Pectin is known to assist in lowering cholesterol levels and to reduce arthritis inflammation and pain.
+Pectin is known to assist in and to reduce arthritis inflammation and pain.
 The doctors don’t know how it works; they just know that many patients report that their symptoms have been eased by the intake of pectin.
 Pectin is normally found in powder form and you can either add it directly to food or mix it up in a drink.
 Consumption is recommended for 1-2 times per day.
 It may take from one to three weeks for you to notice any effect.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.